 - A. Change of Use.
 A nonconforming use shall not be changed to any other nonconforming use, but may be converted to a conforming use. - B. Discontinuance or Abandonment.
-A nonconforming use shall not be re-established after vacancy, abandonment, or discontinuance for any - D. [Substantial Improvement.
-Substantial improvement is defined as any combination of repairs, reconstruction, alteration, or improvements to a building over a exceeds 50% of the market value of the building prior to the first instance of repairs, reconstruction, alteration, or improvements.] - A. Amortization of Certain Uses.
-[Taken from Current Westminster Code] In accordance with the provisions of the South Carolina Code of Laws, 1968 Supplement, Volume 3, Article 3, Section 14:350.17, Sec.
+A nonconforming use shall not be re-established after vacancy, abandonment, or discontinuance for any 12 consecutive months. - C. Damage or Destruction.
+Any nonconforming use that is damaged or destroyed, by any means, to the extent of more than 50% of fair market value, shall only be restored in a manner that conforms with these requirements..
+The building may be restored if damaged less than 50% of fair market value, provided restoration is begun within six months, and completed within one year of the date of the destructive occurrence.
+Fair market value is determined by the assessed value or the appraised value as determined by a state-certified appraiser. - D. Substantial Improvement.
+Substantial improvement is defined as any combination of repairs, reconstruction, alteration, or improvements to a building over a5 year/10 year period for which the cumulative cost exceeds 50% of the market value of the building prior to the first instance of repairs, reconstruction, alteration, or improvements. - 151.124 Amortization of Certain Uses.
+[Taken from Current Westminster Code] In accordance with the provisions of the South Carolina Code of Laws, 1968 Supplement, Volume 3, Article 3, Section 14-350.17, Sec.
 6-29-730 SC Code of Laws 1976, as amended and notwithstanding other provisions of this Chapter, certain nonconforming building and/or land uses, after this Chapter is enacted into law, shall be discontinued, and/or shall be torn down, altered or otherwise made to conform to this Chapter within the periods of time set below or established by the Board of Appeals. - a.
 In particular, those nonconformities to be discontinued, removed, altered, or made to conform with this Chapter shall consist of, but not be limited to: - i.
 Wrecking, junk, scrap, or salvage yards and other such open uses of land; signs, outdoor advertising structures; automotive storage yards or outdoor storage yards for lumber, building materials, contractor's equipment; - ii.
-Nonconforming fences, hedges, signs, (add) storage sheds, billboards/or other obstructions impeding vision at intersections. - Nonconformities listed above shall be discontinued within 180 days, with all other nonconformities having a maximum of two and a half years to comply.
+Nonconforming fences, hedges, signs, (add) storage sheds, billboards/or other obstructions impeding vision at intersections. - b.
+Nonconformities listed above shall be discontinued within 180 days, with all other nonconformities having a maximum of two and a half years to comply.
 The Board of Appeals shall determine, on an individual case basis, a fair termination period in which to allow for amortization of property. - c.
 The Board of Zoning Appeals may also exercise an option to determine what marginal conditions could be met in order to bring the use into conformance or near conformance, and may stipulate that specified use or uses can meet the revised standards in lieu of termination of the use or compliance with revised standards, on an individual case basis, shall be dependent upon consideration of: - i.
 The nature and extent of the use; - ii.
 The amount of actual investment; - iii.
 The number, size and costs of improvements; and - iv.
 The detriment to the particular area caused by such nonconforming use.